 The Company regularly evaluates the collectability of its lease receivables on a lease-by-lease basis.
 The evaluation primarily consists of reviewing past due account balances and other factors such as the credit quality of the customer, historical trends of the customer and current economic conditions.
 The Company suspends revenue recognition when the collectability of amounts due are no longer probable and concurrently records a direct write-off of the lease receivable to rental revenue to limit rental revenue recognized to the cash collections received.
-As of September 30, 2022, the Company's trade accounts receivables included lease receivables of \$3.2 million.
+As of September 30, 2023, the Company's trade accounts receivables included lease receivables of \$9.0 million.

-Rental revenue related to leased equipment for fiscal years 2022 and 2021 was \$24.9 million and \$19.0 million, respectively.
+Rental revenue related to leased equipment for fiscal years 2023 and 2022 was \$51.0 million and \$24.9 million, respectively.

-Future minimum lease obligations due from the Company's leasing customers as of September 30, 2022 were \$24.6 million, all of which is expected to be due within the next 12 months.
+Future minimum lease obligations due from the Company's leasing customers as of September 30, 2023 were \$29.6 million, the majority of which is due within the next 12 months.